GESTF-ESA/PWC-Prep-Tool/README.md

-# PWC-Prep-Tool
+# PWC-PrepTool

-PWC-Prep-Tool is a Windows application written in Python that generates [Pesticide in Water Calculator (PWC)](https://www.epa.gov/pesticide-science-and-assessing-pesticide-risks/models-pesticide-risk-assessment#PWC) batchfiles.
+PWC-PrepTool is a Windows application written in Python that generates [Pesticide in Water Calculator (PWC)](https://www.epa.gov/pesticide-science-and-assessing-pesticide-risks/models-pesticide-risk-assessment#PWC) batch files.
 Manual parameterization of PWC model runs is time-prohibitive and prone to human error due to label restrictions unique to each use site and region and the complexity of the batch file​.
-Ensuring conservatism (_e.g._, simulation of applications during wettest months of the year) greatly complicates date assignment logic.  ​PWC-Prep-Tool automates PWC batch file preparation and generates label-compliant application dates and rates.
+Ensuring conservatism (_e.g._, simulation of applications during wettest months of the year) greatly complicates date assignment logic.  ​PWC-PrepTool automates PWC batch file preparation and generates label-compliant application dates and rates.
 It also allows the user to create runs with landscape scale refinements such as alternate distances, drift factors and transport mechanisms.

-PWC-Prep-Tool was created by Pyxis Regulatory Consulting, Inc. and [Applied Analysis Solutions LLC](http://appliedanalysis.solutions/) for the Generic Endangered Species Task Force (GESTF), and is maintained by the GESTF.
+PWC-PrepTool was created by Pyxis Regulatory Consulting, Inc. and [Applied Analysis Solutions LLC](http://appliedanalysis.solutions/) for the Generic Endangered Species Task Force (GESTF), and is maintained by the GESTF.

 ## [](https://github.com/gestf-esa/pwc-tool/README.md#requirements)Requirements